Panzer 68: Technical problems

 During the summer of 1979, the Weltwoche, a Swiss weekly, published an article regarding the shortcomings of the Panzer 68 that led to a scandal and, allegedly, to the resignation of the minister of defence, Rudolf Gnägi.
 In this article, the then chief of armoured forces of the Swiss Army came to the conclusion that the Panzer 68 was "not fit for combat".
 A group of experts that was commissioned to produce a report on the matter listed dozens of technical problems.
 Among others, the nuclear, biological and chemical (NBC) protection was found to be insufficient, forcing the crews to wear protective masks inside their tanks, thus greatly reducing the crews' performance.
-The experts also found that the gearbox did not allow for shifting into reverse while the vehicle was moving, forcing the crew to stop the tank before reversing.
+The experts also found that the gearbox did not allow for shifting into reverse while the vehicle was even slightly moving, forcing the crew to a full stop before reversing.
 To make things even worse, the radios used in the tank tended to interfere with the turret control system, resulting in uncontrolled turret movements whenever the radios were used at full power.

 A year before the Weltwoche article, another very dangerous fault was found.
 Switching on the heating system could lead to the main gun firing the round in the gun.
 This problem was caused by some systems sharing the same electrical circuits.
 This problem never led to any accidents.
 In a sarcastic headline, Swiss tabloid Blick commented: "The Panzer 68 is much more dangerous than it seems!"

 Most of the problems were resolved with the upgrade to the 68/88 model.